mit-pdos/sigmaos/tutorial/01_local_dev.md

 ## Dependencies

-You will need to have `docker`, `mysql`, and `libseccomp-dev` installed in order to build and run SigmaOS and its benchmarks.
+You will need to have `golang`, `docker`, `mysql`, and `libseccomp-dev` installed in order to build and run SigmaOS and its benchmarks.
 On a Ubuntu system, these can be installed by running:

 ```
-$ sudo apt install docker.io libseccomp-dev mysql-client
+$ sudo apt install golang-go docker.io libseccomp-dev mysql-client
 ```

 Note: `/var/run/docker.sock` must be accessible to SigmaOS, so you may